The Boys in the Light

 À propos de cet audio

 At sixteen, Eddie Willner was among the millions of European Jews rounded up by Hitler’s Nazis.
-He was forced into slave labor alongside his father and his best friend, Mike, and spent the next five years of his life surviving the death camps, including Auschwitz.
+He was forced into slave labor alongside his father and his best friend, Mike, and spent the next three years of his life surviving the death camps, including Auschwitz.
 Meanwhile, in the United States, boys only a few years older than Eddie were joining the army and heading toward their own precarious futures.
-Once farmers, factory workers, and coal miners, they were suddenly army officers and infantrymen, thrust into the brutal conflicts of WWII.
+Once farmers, factory workers, and coal miners, they were suddenly untested soldiers, thrust into the brutal conflicts of WWII.

-A company of 3rd Armored Division tankers, led by Elmer Hovland, quickly became battle-hardened and weary, constantly questioning whether the war was worth it.
-Eight months in, they got their answer when two emaciated boys stepped out of the woods with their tattooed arms raised, Eddie and Mike.
-Elmer and his soldiers could barely believe their eyes as they finally came face-to-face with the human cost of Hitler’s evil.
-What Elmer did next would change everyone’s lives.
+A company of 3rd Armored Division tankers, led by 23-year-old Elmer Hovland, quickly became battle-hardened and weary, constantly questioning whether the war was worth it.
+They got their answer when two emaciated boys stepped out of the woods with their tattooed arms raised.